How to make a temporary stray or feral cat shelter

-Find out how to identify if a cat is stray or feral by clicking on the post in the 'Related articles' section below.
+Find out how to identify if a cat is stray or feral by reading our stray or feral cat guide.

 If the cat appears friendly, you should first try to find out whether it has a microchip.
 If the cat is uninjured and you can take it to a vet, they will be able to find out if it has a microchip and get in touch with the owners.
 (If the cat is injured, you'll need to contact the RSPCA, SSPCA or USPCA, depending on the location).

-If the cat appears well but you're unable to take it to the vet for scanning, get in contact with your local CP – you'll find contact details at www.cats.org.uk/find-us.
+If the cat appears well but you're unable to take it to the vet for scanning, get in contact with your local Cats Protection branch – you'll find contact details at www.cats.org.uk/find-us.
 While we will always help as soon as we are able, branches are run by volunteers in their spare time so we are unable to offer an emergency service.

 As they may not be able to come to collect the cat straight away, there are a few things you can do to help.
 Aside from providing the cat with fresh and clean drinking water, building a cat shelter will give them a space away from the elements.

 - A large container or tote

 For more than one cat use larger containers.

 - Cut a 5.5 inch/14 cm diameter hole in the side of the container or tote

 - Insert the styrofoam or polystyrene cooler box

 - Cut a hole in the styrofoam or polystyrene to match the size and position of the hole in the container